nickchase/k0s/docs/examples/oidc/oidc-cluster-configuration.md

 - client-id
 - username-claim

-Please, refer to [providers configuration guide](./oidc-provider-configuration.md) or your selected OIDC provider's own documentation (we don't cover all of them in k0s docs).
+Please refer to [providers configuration guide](./oidc-provider-configuration.md) or your selected OIDC provider's own documentation if your provider isn't covered here.

 ### Configuration example